tensorflow/models/research/object_detection/g3doc/running_on_mobile_tensorflowlite.md

 $TF_EXAMPLES/lite/examples/object_detection/android/app/src/main/java/org/tensorflow/demo/DetectorActivity.java
 file in a text editor and find the definition of TF_OD_API_LABELS_FILE.
 Update this path to point to your new label map file:
-"file:///android_asset/labels_list.txt".
+"labels_list.txt".
 Note that if your model is quantized, the flag TF_OD_API_IS_QUANTIZED is set to true, and if your model is floating point, the flag TF_OD_API_IS_QUANTIZED is set to false.
 This new section of DetectorActivity.java should now look as follows for a quantized model: